Azure/devops-governance/TERRAFORM.md

 #### Configure Backend

-Create an `azure.conf` file, using `azure.conf.sample` as a template, filling in the placeholders iwth your values.
+Create an `backend.hcl` file, using `backend.hcl.sample` as a template, filling in the placeholders iwth your values. hcl stands for HashiCorp Language.

 ```
 storage_account_name="azurestorageaccountname"